20 March 2017

 7. Non-Lethal Ammunition

 Police and other law enforcement agencies often use non-lethal rounds for standard shotguns made with fabric pillows filled with lead shot.
 When fired, the lead shot stays in the bag and spreads the force of impact over a large area of the target.
-This will cause pain and only short-term trauma that will immobilize people without permanently harming or killing them.
+If you're on the receiving end of this non-lethal ammunition, it will cause pain!
+However, it only causes short-term trauma that will immobilise people without permanently harming or killing them.